akeneo/pim-community-dev/UPGRADE-1.6.md

         }
         ```

-    * Then run the command:
+    * Then run the command to update your dependencies:

         ```
          cd $PIM_DIR